Adam Sanders

 Adam Sanders (born May 25, 1988) is an American singer and songwriter.
-Sanders has released several singles, an EP, and two full-length albums as an independent artist.
-He has over 100 million total streams and charted at No. 33 on Billboard's Country Albums chart with his self-titled, debut EP.
+In 2025, he won the first season of the music competition series The Road.
+Sanders has released 18 singles, five EPs, two full-length albums, and one live album as an independent artist.
+He has over 200 million total streams and charted at No. 33 on Billboard's Country Albums chart with his self-titled, debut EP.
 Sanders is a co-writer of the number one hits: Ain't Worth the Whiskey (for Cole Swindell) and Hell of a Night (for Dustin Lynch).

 Early life

 Adam Sanders grew up in Lake City, Florida, where he was raised on hunting and fishing.
 He began singing when he was three years old.
 His uncle, steel guitar and dobro player Scotty Sanders, encouraged him to write songs.
 His father taught him three guitar chords at age ten and helped him write his first song at age twelve.
 He continued to write songs and play in local fairs, talent shows, and town festivals throughout his high school years.

 In 2009, at age twenty-one, he moved to Nashville.
 At first, he worked construction with his father.
 In 2011, he signed a publishing deal with Big Yellow Dog Music.
 Within six months, Luke Bryan cut Sanders's song, "Out Like That".
 Sanders's friend and one of the first people that he met when moved to Nashville, Cole Swindell, played the song for Bryan.
 He liked it and chose it for his 2013 album, Crash My Party.

 Swindell later recorded "Ain't Worth the Whiskey", a song that Swindell, Sanders, and Josh Martin wrote.
 The songwriters joked that the song belonged to the first from the group to get a record deal.
 "Ain't Worth the Whiskey" became Sanders's first number one as a songwriter and Swindell's third consecutive number one as an artist.
 By 2015, Dustin Lynch had also made a number one hit of a Sanders co-write, "Hell of a Night".